To report an absence: 01625 627229

 Throughout the course, students will be assessed internally, as per the assessment schedule.

-In Year 10, students are assessed once every half term (as per the assessment schedule).
+In Year 10, students are assessed 5 times per school year (as per the assessment schedule).
 The assessments cover all of the topics that have been taught up to that point in the year.
 The most appropriate form of preparation for these assessments is to attempt the practice questions from the AQA website, as the questioning is of a very similar style.
 Students should also make use of resources put on google classroom by their class teachers, including up to date topic lists and online tutorials or practice questions.
 Some of the suggested websites can be found in the Useful Links section on this page.

 In Year 11, students are assessed in the form of a mock exam which is conducted in true exam conditions, with external invigilators and using the exam halls.
 This gives the students the opportunity to experience the exact conditions of their GCSE exams and allows them to attempt a full practice paper for the first time.
 This exam will take place in January of Year 11.
 The most appropriate form of preparation for these assessments is to attempt the questions from the past papers on the AQA website, as the questioning is of a very similar style.